GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/35c9b713-cd09-4cba-8bfa-c1689472e055)

 As you may certainly know, this output (html page) is rather large and not easy to read, and here's where `BeautifulSoup` will come extremely handy.
-Once the variable `html_page` is finally assigned as a html file, we will also close the client object:
+Once the variable `html_page` is finally read/assigned as a html file, we will also close the client object:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/f11969e2-75e5-412d-a4d7-21f31b6e83e5)

 And so we have our data ready to be parsed with `BeautifulSoup`.
 We create a new variable `page_soup` and we will assign to it the last variable `html_page` which contais the html file as explained before.
+This results as follows:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/51cf6a9a-764c-47af-84e1-81792ba8b26e)

+Now that we have our soup object ready to be manipulated, we are finally ready to move onto the next stage.

 ## Inspecting the HTML page and finding patterns

+We open `Google Inspect` (Ctrl + Shift + C) to start knowing more about how the html page is built.
 When highlighting and inspecting any element of the website, we can see the `tag` and `class` that define each of them :

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/2b3d8574-5efe-4b2e-a501-81c09d8a6d4d)